 In addition to visual arts, he is a classically-trained vocalist.
 Alfonso is thrilled to have collaborated on “Closer” with Blue Morph Collective.
 You can follow Alfonso’s work at alfonsosjogreen.com @alfonso_sjogreen

 A native to Taiwan, Samuel Jih has a background in industrial engineering and management consulting.
 He has a heart to care for artist and give them the business tools needed to thrive.
-He is thrilled to come along side his wife, Rachel Watson-Jih, in cultivating a nurturing environment for artists. @samueljih
+He is thrilled to come along side his wife, Rachel Watson-Jih, in cultivating a nurturing environment for artists.
+He serves as the Business Manager for the collective. @samueljih